 Cicero and Rome in the Late Republic

-Nero: the Emperor and his Legacy
+Nero: The Emperor and his Legacy

-Special Author Topic
+Classical Languages: Special Author

 Compulsory modules may change when we review and update programmes.
 Above is a list of modules offered this academic year.

 Optional modules, when offered as part of a programme, may vary from year to year and are subject to viability.

 At Roehampton, we can offer all new students the opportunity to live in accommodation on our beautiful parkland campus, including affordable and high-end options.

 We offer scholarships, provide hardship funding and help you find advice on managing your finances while you study.

 We provide plenty of opportunities for you to get involved, through volunteering, playing sport or music, or joining one of our many active student societies.